fecgov/fecfile-web-api/README.md

 The project is using the Google Python Style Guide as the baseline to keep code style consistent across project repositories.
 See here for comment style rules: https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings

+### Snyk security scanning
+A Snyk online account has been set up for FEC to monitor the FECFile Online GitHub repositories.
+The management of vulnerability alerts will be handled as a weekly rotating task performed by a developer who will log into the [Snyk Dashboard](https://app.snyk.io/invite/link/accept?invite=93042de6-4eca-4bb5-bf76-9c2e9f895e24&utm_source=link_invite&utm_medium=referral&utm_campaign=product-link-invite&from=link_invite) and perform the following tasks:

+1. Review the vulnerability reports for each of the FECFile Online GitHub repository.
+2. Write up a ticket (1 for each reported vulnerability) to remediate the vulnerability.
+3. Point and mark each ticket with the following tags: "security", "high priority".
+4. Move each new ticket into the current sprint and sprint backlog.

+The weekly assignment log can be found in the Google drive 🔒  [here](https://docs.google.com/spreadsheets/d/1SNMOyGS4JAKgXQ0RhhzoX7M2ib1vm14dD0LxWNpssP4) 🔒